New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Titans collect 354.1 yards per game, 40.9 more yards than the 313.2 the Patriots give up.

-- When Tennessee churns out more than 313.2 yards, the team is 6-2 against the spread and 6-2 overall.
+- In games that Tennessee picks up over 313.2 yards, the team is 6-2 against the spread and 6-2 overall.

-- This year the Titans have 17 turnovers, four fewer than the Patriots have takeaways (21).

 Home and road insights

-- At home, as 7-point favorites or more, the Patriots are unbeaten ATS (1-0).
+- At home, as 7-point favorites or greater, the Patriots are unbeaten ATS (1-0).

-- New England has hit the over in three of six home games this season.
+- This year, New England has hit the over in three of six home games.

-- This season in away games, Tennessee is 4-1 against the spread and 4-1 overall.
+- Tennessee is 4-1 overall, and 4-1 against the spread, away from home.

-- This season, in five away games, Tennessee has gone over the total four times.

 Powered by Data Skrive.